akshatshukla12/Data_Science_Projects/BHP/README.md

 Model Deployment

-The model is deployed on a python flask server which has two endpoints '/get_location_names' and '/predict_home_price' for getting the location names that will be displayed on the website and for predicting the house price respectively.
+The model is deployed on a Python flask server which has two endpoints '/get_location_names' and '/predict_home_price' for getting the location names that will be displayed on the website and for predicting the house price respectively.
 The flask server consumes a util file that has all the functions for loading the artifacts and performing the desired functions.

-The front end (website) for our model is built in HTML and CSS with a bit of js to display the location's names in a list on the website.
-The web page is hosted on an Nginx web server which routes the API calls to the python flask server to get the estimated price value.
+The front end (website) for our model is built in HTML and CSS with a few js to display the location's names in a list on the website.
+The web page is hosted on an Nginx web server which routes the API calls to the Python flask server to get the estimated price value.

 Model Working